 Splinters and Sharp Edges

-- Sand and Smooth: If you notice sharp edges, sand them down carefully or contact the toy manufacturer for advice.
+- Sand and smooth: Carefully sand rough areas or contact the manufacturer for guidance.

 Small Parts and Choking Hazards